-- Providing evidence of a score of 430 or higher on the Mathematics section of the recentered SAT, or - Providing evidence of a score of 18 or higher on the Mathematics section of the ACT, or - Providing evidence of a score of 50 or higher on the CLEP College Mathematics or College Algebra exam, or - Providing evidence of a score on the ACCUPLACER exam of the following: - Elementary Algebra Score of 70 or higher, or - College Level Mathematics Score of 32 or higher, or - Providing evidence of having completed a course equivalent to Arizona Christian University's MAT 099: Introduction to Algebra (3 credits) with a grade of "C" or higher ("A" = 4.0) at an approved regionallyaccredited institution of higher learning.
-(Note: no college credit will be given.
-Credits will not be counted toward ACU certificate or degree program requirements, but proficiency will be established for enrollment in MAT 105: Liberal Arts Math); or - Providing evidence of having completed a college-level mathematics course equivalent to Arizona Christian University's MAT 105: Liberal Arts Math (3 credits) with a grade of "C" or higher ("A" = 4.0) at an approved regionally-accredited institution of higher learning.
+- Providing evidence of a score of 430 or higher on the Mathematics section of the recentered SAT, or - Providing evidence of a score of 18 or higher on the Mathematics section of the ACT, or - Providing evidence of a score of 50 or higher on the CLEP College Mathematics or College Algebra exam, or - Providing evidence of a score on the ACCUPLACER exam of the following: - Elementary Algebra Score of 70 or higher, or - College Level Mathematics Score of 32 or higher, or - Providing evidence of having completed a college-level mathematics course equivalent to Arizona Christian University's MAT 105: Liberal Arts Math (3 credits) with a grade of "C" or higher ("A" = 4.0) at an approved regionally-accredited institution of higher learning.
 Proficiency will be satisfied and the course may be accepted for transfer credit.
 For details on transferring course credit, consult the Transfer Credit section of this catalog.